joaopedro12648/FAQC-light-TS/README.en.md

  */
 ```

-Note: By default, comments are generated in Japanese to match the repository’s locale policy.
-If you change the locale, comment language follows it.
+By default, comments are generated in Japanese per the repository locale policy.

 ---